This post is a guide to choosing the best time to visit New Orleans.

-If by “best” you mean cheapest, then you’ll want to visit during the off-season – December through February (minus holidays) and June through early October.
+If by “best” you mean cheapest, then you’ll want to visit during the off-season – December through February (minus holidays) and the summer months of June through early October.

 In the on-season, you’ll usually find cheaper rates in April, May, and October.
 (See our section below on the cheapest times to visit.)

 If your definition of “best” means good weather and lots of events, then you should visit between Mardi Gras (a moving target – see below) and May or between October and November.